f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

     Value for 'config gateway' (<IP address>): 10.255.0.1 Boston-r10900-1(config-tenant-tenant2)#

-**NOTE: The nodes value is currently required in the interactive CLI mode, but should be set for 1 for rSeries Appliances.**
+**NOTE: The nodes value is currently required in the interactive CLI mode to remain consistency with VELOS, but should be set for 1 for rSeries tenant deployments.**

 When you are inside the tenant config mode you can enter each configuration item one line at a time using tab completion and question mark for help.
 Type **config ?** to see all the avilable options.